microsoft/accessibility-insights-action/dev/README.md

 This repository contains code for two packages:

 -   `packages/shared` contains the core logic that is not specific to running any specific CI solution.
-Any code that could be shared across multiple CI solutions in the future such as a GitHub Action, should be put in the shared package.
+Any code that could be shared across additional CI solutions in the future such as a GitHub Action, should be put in the shared package.
 -   `packages/ado-extension` contains the code specifically relevant to the Azure DevOps extension.

 We use `lerna` and `yarn workspaces` to manage the monorepo.
 In most cases, running yarn scripts in the root directory should produce output from all packages.